CosmWasm Contract

 Docker must be installed in order to use rust-optimizer.

 Wasm binary file must be as small as possible in order to reduce gas costs for both the deployment and for every interaction with the deployed contract.
-The is a tool which can be used to make the binary size as small as possible while ensuring that all contract features are still working.
+The rust-optimizer is a tool which can be used to make the binary size as small as possible while ensuring that all contract features are still working.

 docker run --rm -v "$(pwd)":/code \